An example: USDA Food composition databases

 The USDA Food Composition Database - Standard Reference contains almost 8000 foods, including raw, processed and prepared items, while the Branded Food Product Database contains almost 240000 branded foods, whose nutritional data has been submitted by the manufacturers.

-Vice versa, if we are interested in a branded product sold on the US market we should select the Branded Food Products database.
+In the result page, we can select the database: we can choose the Standard Reference compiled by the USDA, but if we are interested in a branded product sold on the US market, we should select the Branded Food Products Database.

-While the full report is undeniably one of the most complete sources of nutrient composition, comparing foods on the basis of tens of parameters can be a daunting task.
+While the complete report is undeniably one of the most complete sources of nutrient composition, comparing foods on the basis of tens of parameters can be a daunting task.

-We, therefore, suggest using the basic report at first, and to carry out the activity suggested in this week discussion.
+We, therefore, suggest focusing on the initial rows and on the nutrients that are more familiar to you, and to carry out the activity suggested in this week’s discussion.
 Should you prefer to use another database, you can look at the resources suggested in the previous step, under the “see also” section, or suggest to us and to your fellow learners other resources.